-Sec.
-2.16.
-Authentication and Recording; Codification; Printing.
+Section 2.16 - Authentication and Recording; Codification; Printing.

 - a.
 Authentication and Recording.
 The City Clerk shall authenticate by signing and shall record in full in a properly indexed book kept for that purpose all ordinances and resolutions adopted by the City Council. - b.
 Codification.
-Within three years after adoption of this Chartera and at least every ten years thereafter, the City Council shall provide for the preparation of a general codification of all City ordinances and resolutions having the force and effect of law.
-The general codification shall be adopted by the Council by ordinance and shall be published promptly in bound or loose-leaf form, together with this Charter and any amendments thereto, together with pertinent provisions of the Constitution and other laws of the State of South Dakota, and such codes of technical regulations and other rules and regulations as the Council may specify.
-This compilation shall be furnished to City officers, placed in libraries and public offices for free public reference and made available for purchase by the public at a reasonable price establishedfixed\by the Council.
-The term "City Council" or "Council" shall-replaces and means the term "City Commission" or "Commission" in the Code of Ordinances. - c.
-City Charter Review.
-The City Council shall provide for a review of the City Charter at least every ten years, and more frequently if the City Council determines the circumstances warrant a City Charter review. - d.
+Within three years after adoption of this Charter and at least every ten years thereafter, the City Council shall provide for the preparation of a general codification of all City ordinances and resolutions having the force and effect of law.
+The general codification shall be adopted by the Council by ordinance and shall be published promptly in bound or loose-leaf form, together with this Charter and any amendments thereto, pertinent provisions of the Constitution and other laws of the State of South Dakota, and such codes of technical regulations and other rules and

+- regulations as the Council may specify.
+This compilation shall be known and cited officially as the Brookings City Code of Ordinances.
+Copies of the Code shall be furnished to City officers, placed in libraries and public offices for free public reference and made available for purchase by the public at a reasonable price fixed by the Council.
+The term "City Council" or "Council" shall replace and mean the term "City Commission" or "Commission" in the Code of Ordinances. - c.
 Printing of Ordinances and Resolutions.
-The City Council shall cause each ordinance and resolution having the force and effect of law and each amendment to this Charter to be printed promptly following its adoption, and the printed ordinances, resolutions and Ceharter amendments shall be distributed or sold to the public at reasonable prices as establishedfixed by the Council.
-Following publication of the first Brookings City Code of Ordinances and at all times thereafter, tThe ordinances, resolutions and charter amendments shall be printed in substantially the same style as the code currently in effect and shall be suitable in form for integration therein.
-The Council shall make such further arrangements as it deems desirable with respect to reproduction and distribution of any current changes in or addition to the provisions of the Constitution and other laws of the State of South Dakota, or the codes of technical regulations and other rules and regulations included in the eCode.
+The City Council shall cause each ordinance and resolution having the force and effect of law and each amendment to this Charter to be printed promptly following its adoption, and the printed ordinances, resolutions and charter amendments shall be distributed or sold to the public at reasonable prices as fixed by the Council.
+Following publication of the first Brookings City Code of Ordinances and at all times thereafter, the ordinances, resolutions and charter amendments shall be printed in substantially the same style as the code currently in effect and shall be suitable in form for integration therein.
+The Council shall make such further arrangements as it deems desirable with respect to reproduction and distribution of any current changes in or addition to the provisions of the Constitution and other laws of the State of South Dakota, or the codes of technical regulations and other rules and regulations included in the code.

-ARTICLE IIAI.
+ARTICLE IIA

 CITY MANAGER

-Sec.
-32A.01.
-Appointment; Qualifications; Compensation.
+Section 2A.01 - Appointment; Qualifications; Compensation.
 The City Council by the affirmative vote of four (4) or more members of the Council shall appoint a City Manager for an indefinite term and fix the manager's compensation.
 The City Council shall conduct a review of the performance of the City Manager at least annually.
 The City Manager shall be appointed solely on the basis of executive and administrative qualifications and professional employment experience as a city manager or assistant city manager.
-The Manager need not be a resident of the City or the S-state of South Dakota at the time of appointment, but must establish residency within the City of Brookings within 90 days of appointment unless an extension to establish residency is approved by the City Councilmay reside outside the City while in office only with the approval of the Council.
+The Manager need not be a resident of the City or state at the time of appointment but may reside outside the City while in office only with the approval of the Council.